drelich/parsedown-extra/README.md

 `[some link text](https://#){:_blank}`

-The above example create an A HTML element with target attribute set to _blank.
+The above example creates an 'A' HTML element with 'target' attribute set to '_blank'.